BrainwreckedTech/qemu-launcher/README.md

 Chroot (-r)

-> For GNU/Linux virtual machine, QEMU Launcher can set up a chroot for diagnosis and repair.
+> For GNU/Linux virtual machines, QEMU Launcher can set up a chroot for diagnosis and repair.
 In the GUI, this will necessitate a terminal be used.
+QEMU Launcher will first seek out partitions created by losetup for known Linux filesystems (btrfs, ext, jfs, resiser, xfs).
+It will then test to see if it can find /etc/fstab.
+When /etc/fstab is found, QEMU Launcher will chroot into that partition.

 USB Mouse (-u)